lovisgod/Trippas/README.md

 # trippas

-A new Flutter project.
+A Flutter project for trip booking (Not real).

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is done during the flutter bootcamp with GDG UYO April 2020.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started with Flutter:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)